6syx/nationbot/README.md

 ![repl .env](https://cdn.upload.systems/uploads/WPbmUgy2.png)

+update: i learned this probably wont work for a while since repl has a lower node version 🥶🥶

 Head to [UptimeRobot](https://uptimerobot.com) and make an account if you don't have one.
 Put your bot in as an HTTP monitor set to check every 5 minutes.

 ![thing](https://cdn.upload.systems/uploads/F15LgBz3.png)